-1. Do you live within Central Adams County (Gettysburg Borough, Cumberland Township, or Straban Township ) : I live in: Gettysburg Borough, Cumberland Township, Straban Township I do not live in Central Adams, but I work there I do not live in Central Adams, but I live in Adams County I live outside of Adams County, but have visited the Central Adams Region 2.
+1. Do you live within Central Adams County (Gettysburg Borough, Cumberland Township, or Strabari Township): I live in: Gettysburg Borough, Cumberland Township, Straban Township I do not live in Central Adams, but I work there I do not live in Central Adams, but I live in Adams County I live outside of Adams County, but have visited the Central Adams Region 2.
 What do you love most about Central Adams County?
 3. What three words do you feel best describe Central Adams County?
 4. Is there anything you would change about Central Adams County?
+4. Is there anything you would change about central radius country.
 5. If you left the area and came back in 10 years, what would you like to see here?